 Within any successful system, a series of guiding principles as well as rules and regulations are found.
 The guiding principles of the Lake Central School Corporation are listed above.
 The general rules that the corporation, as well as the State of Indiana, have deemed necessary to provide learning opportunities are presented on the following pages.
 All schools within the corporation are expected to abide by these.
 In addition, individual schools have established rules and regulations specific to that building.
 These may be found in the individual School Handbooks.
-On the last page is a statement indicating you have received a copy of this document.
-Please detach, sign and have your child return it to the school's main office.

-Please read carefully all of the material.
-It may mean the difference between a successful school experience and a less than successful one.
+Please read carefully all of the material since this will help you have a positive school experience.